wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-write-formulas/includes/5-operators.md

-Your DAX formulas can use *DAX operators* to create expressions that perform arithmetic calculations, compare values, work with strings, or test conditions.
+Your DAX formulas can use operators to create expressions that perform arithmetic calculations, compare values, work with strings, or test conditions.

 > [!TIP]
 > Many DAX operators and precedence order are the same as those found in Excel.